What Should I Expect in a Job Interview

 When You Don’t Hear Back

 If the interviewer gave a timeline, wait that period plus three business days, then follow up with a single polite email reiterating your interest.
-If you still receive no response, move on but capture lessons: which questions surprised you, which stories landed, and where you’ll reframe evidence.
+If you still receive no response, move on but capture lessons: which questions surprised you, which stories landed, where you’ll reframe evidence.

-Use Templates to Standardize Your Follow-Up
+Use Templates to Standardise Your Follow-Up

 Advanced Preparation: Build a Strategic Interview Roadmap